 28 Jul We transcribe board meetings and all sorts of other audio files

-We transcribe dictations recorded using any secure dictation recording software, including Express Dictate.
+We transcribe dictations recorded using any secure dictation recording software, meeting dictation software, including Express Dictate.
 We have over a decade’s experience of producing exactly the sort of record you’re after – we have thousands of hours of board meetings, meeting notes and transcripts to our name, and we can demonstrate an impressive track record of client satisfaction over this time.

 With the exponential upward trend in the mandatory recording of meeting notes comes the necessary dedication of time to this oftentimes arduous administrative task.
 The problem is that many meetings are long, especially the quarterly board meetings, and to make a worthy transcript of them can take anything from two times to ten times the meeting’s length.
+Meeting dictation software is now widely available to use.

 Why are transcripts so important versus just an audio file record?